KewKalustian/spotify_charts_scraper/README.md

 http://testing.musikpsychologie.de/spotify_charts_scraper/

-How it works:
+## How it works

+To get a visual impression of how the app actually works, watch the following demo video:

 https://user-images.githubusercontent.com/56342591/140029573-b70cd914-ef08-4f1e-afdd-0f57ac79e0a5.mp4

+## Future directions

 This app will continously be updated.
-So, stay tuned for further updates!
+Soon an update will be released with major performance improvements.
+So stay tuned for further updates!

-If you want to contribute, please feel free to do pull requests.
+In this vein, feel also free to do pull requests.

+## How to cite

-Once you end up using data retrieved with this app, please cite this app by using the provided DOI.
+If you end up using data retrieved with this app in your research project, please cite this app by using the provided Concept DOI or the respective specific DOI of the version you are using.